 (effective in December 2008), the Japan-Switzerland EPA (effective in September 2009), Japan-Viet Nam EPA (effective in October 2009), the Japan-India EPA (effective in August 2011), the Japan-Peru EPA (effective in March 2012), the Japan-Australia EPA (effective in January 2015) and Japan - Mongolia EPA (effective in June 2016), all of which include bilateral cooperation concerning competition policy, although the level of cooperation varies.
 To provide detailed implementation rules for the Japan-Australia EPA, the competition authorities of the two countries concluded the Cooperation Arrangement Between the Fair Trade Commission of Japan and the Australian Competition and Consumer Commission in April 2015.
 This agreement provides that each competition authority will notify and adjust enforcement with the other competition authority as cooperation in addressing anticompetitive activities.
 In addition, it provides that each competition authority will (where practicable and to the extent consistent with the laws and regulations of its country) give due consideration to sharing information obtained during the course of an investigation (Article 4.3), as an exchange of information in enforcement.
 This agreement more strongly promotes cooperation and coordination between competition authorities than the cooperation frameworks, such as antimonopoly agreements and EPAs, that Japan concluded in the past.
 Japan has also promoted international cooperation including information exchange among competition authorities in Japan and other countries as necessary.
-13
+13 Similarly, the agreements including mutual information exchange have been signed with the Viet Nam Competition Authority (VCA), the Mongolian Authority for Fair Competition and Consumer Protection (AFCCP), and the Competition Bureau of Canada.

-The Fair Trade Commission concluded a memorandum, etc. on cooperation between competition authorities with Brazil in April 2014, with the Republic of Korea in July 2014, with the National Development and Reform Commission of China in October 2015, with the Ministry of Commerce of China in April 2016 and with Kenya in June 2016.
+The Fair Trade Commission concluded a memorandum, etc. on cooperation between competition authorities with Philippines in August 2013, with Brazil in April 2014, with the Republic of Korea in July 2014, with the National Development and Reform Commission of China in October 2015, with the Ministry of Commerce of China in April 2016, with Kenya in June 2016 and with Singapore in June 2017.